Septic Arthritis Treatment & Management

 Approach Considerations

-Medical management of infective arthritis focuses on adequate and timely drainage of the infected synovial fluid, administration of appropriate antimicrobial therapy, and immobilization of the joint to control pain.
+Medical management of infectious arthritis should be focused on adequate and timely drainage of the infected synovial fluid; administration of appropriate antibiotic(s); and debridement of any associated osteomyelitis or soft tissue infection with immobilization of the joint to control pain.
+The major challenges are duration of oral and intravenous antibiotic administration, especially in the setting of PJI.

-Acute prosthetic joint infection (PJI) (< 3 wk in duration) can be cured medically if it is of the early type or secondary to hematogenous spread without any evidence of periarticular soft-tissue involvement or joint instability.[6]
+Acute PJI (< 3 wks in duration) can be cured medically if it is of the early type or secondary to hematogenous spread without any evidence of periarticular soft-tissue involvement or joint instability.
+[10] However, it is imperative to monitor therapy by repeat ultrasounds or other imaging studies of the joint, as well as inflammatory markers such as CRP.

 Overall, the mean length of hospitalization for septic arthritis is 11.5 days.
 However, outpatient antibiotic therapy in stable patients can significantly reduce hospital stays.